leaf-ai/studio-go-runner/examples/docker/README.md

 verbose: debug
 ```

 In order to access the minio and rabbitMQ servers the host names being used will need to match between the experiment host where experiments are launched and host names inside the compute cluster.
-To do this the hosts file of your local experiment host will need the following line added.
+To do this the /etc/hosts, typically using 'sudo vim /etc/hosts', file of your local experiment host will need the following line added.

 ```
 127.0.0.1 minio-service.default.svc.cluster.local rabbitmq-service.default.svc.cluster.local